 SHARKNADO EPISODE IV.
 THE FOURTH AWAKENS.
 It has been five years since the last Sharknado.
 Tech company Astro-X has used their revolutionary energy system to stabilize the atmosphere and prevent the formation of all tornadoes, using cheap, clean reactors dubbed Astro-Pods.
 The world has been peaceful and prosperous thanks to Astro-X's visionary founder Aston Reynolds, but now the future is about to be threatened once again...

 See more »

-The title is shown through a Star Wars (1977) style opening crawl.
+The title is shown through a Star Wars: Episode IV - A New Hope (1977) style opening crawl.
 The rest of the opening credits don't appear until the 18-minute mark, where the franchise's regular title sequence is shown.
 See more »

 Was this review helpful to you?